roelstappers/DAVAI-env/doc/src/rerun.md

     reduced to the only required ones (note that if only one item remains, one needs to keep a final `","` within the parenthesis).

--   **dependancy:** open driver file corresponding to the job name in `tasks/` directory, and comment out (`#`) the unrequired tasks or families of *`nodes`*, leaving only the required task.
+-   **dependency:** open driver file corresponding to the job name in `tasks/` directory, and comment out (`#`) the unrequired tasks or families of *`nodes`*, leaving only the required task.